-The Western Adelaide SES Unit comprises volunteers who provide a rescue service, dedicated to protecting lives and property primarily in our local community, but also across South Australia and interstate as required.
+The Western Adelaide (WAD) SES Unit comprises volunteers who provide a rescue, mitigation and education service, dedicated to protecting lives and property primarily in our local community.
+We also provide services across South Australia and interstate as required.

 We're the people you sometimes see on television, helping out in cases of emergency, especially when it comes to storm and flood response.

 Volunteers provide emergency response to the community of South Australia 24 hours a day, seven days a week.

 Membership is open to men and women with a reasonable degree of physical fitness, health and a passion to get involved with their community.

 At the SES it's a real team effort and we need lots of team players with different skills.